codewired/FriendlyPix-Updated/README.md

 ## Create and configure your Firebase Project

 1. In a console inside the root directory run `yarn` to install all Build/Deploy tools dependencies.
 (NOTE: Download and Install Yarn via homebrew for MacOS OR Chocolatey for Windows)
 1. Create a Firebase project using the [Firebase Console](https://firebase.google.com/console).
 Rememeber to create a new App for your new project to assign an `appId` to the project, it is now part of the project creation steps.
-You can ignore settin up hosting since the tooling will do that for you.
+You can ignore setting up hosting since the tooling will do that for you.
 1. Visit the **Storage** section and enable storage by clicking the **Getting Started** button.
 1. Enable **Google** as a Sign in provider in **Firebase Console > Authentication > Sign in Method** tab.
 1. In a console run `firebase use --add` and, when prompted, select the Firebase Project you have just created.
 This will make sure the Firebase CLI is configured to use your particular project.